 Below is a comprehensive directory of suboxone doctors in Atlanta, Texas.
 Read more about Atlanta suboxone treatment or click here to browse your local subxone doctors.

-If you can't find a suboxone doctor close to you at the time you're looking for, we recommend checking out nearby towns including: Queen City, Bloomburg, Bivins, and Domino.
-Click here for Atlanta rehab centers.
+If you can't find a suboxone doctor close to you at the time you're looking for, we recommend checking out nearby towns including: Queen City, Bloomburg, Bivins and Domino.
+Clck here for Atlanta rehab centers.

 About Atlanta, TX Suboxone Doctors

-Suboxone is a FDA-approved medication that is used to help treat those in Atlanta, TX who are addicted to opiates, whether pharmaceutical, illicitly-made, natural, or synthetic opiates.
-Suboxone is a combination of buprenorphine - a partial opioid agonist that reduces withdrawal symptoms and desires to use without producing the same euphoria - and naloxone - an opioid agonist that causes withdrawal symptoms if Suboxone is injected directly into the bloodstream.
-This medication assisted treatment (MAT) option is solely available through a doctor licensed to prescribe Subxone in Atlanta, TX who have completed addiction requirements to prescribe Suboxone to those seeking opioid addiction treatment.
-To minimize the likelihood of abuse, Suboxone doctors may ask that patients visit their office to take their doses at the beginning.
+Suboxone is a pharmaceutical drug that is used to help treat people in Atlanta, TX who are addicted to opiates, whether pharmaceutical, illicitly-made, natural, or synthetic opiates.
+Suboxone is a combination of buprenorphine – a partial opioid agonist that relieves withdrawal symptoms and cravings without producing the same high – and naloxone – an opioid agonist that causes withdrawal symptoms if Suboxone is injected directly into the bloodstream.
+This medication assisted treatment (MAT) option is uniquely accessible through a doctor licensed to prescribe Subxone in Atlanta, TX who are specially qualified to prescribe Suboxone to those seeking opioid addiction treatment.
+To avoid abuse, Suboxone doctors may require that patients visit their office to take their doses for the first weeks or months.

-Before the year 2000, Methadone was the most widely accepted pharmaceutical treatment used for opioid addiction management, but it could only be prescribed via a clinic licensed for methadone treatment.
-This limited access to MAT for opioid addicts.
-The Drug Addiction Treatment Act of 2000 opened the door for individual doctors to be able to apply for a waiver, opening the door for individual doctors to prescribe Suboxone.
-However, there are still many rules and regulations for these doctors that limit treatment.
-This includes the number of patients they are able to treat for opioid addiction.
+Methadone was previously the most frequently used medication used for opioid addiction management, however, it could only be prescribed via a clinic licensed for methadone treatment.
+These limitations made it difficult to access MAT for addiction to opioid drugs.
+The Drug Addiction Treatment Act of 2000 created the option for individual physicians to be able to apply for a waiver, allowing them to prescribe Suboxone. to note that there are still strict regulations for these doctors that limit treatment, including limits to how many patients they are able to treat for opioid addiction.

 Michelle Vess